SWE-fficiency: Can Language Models Optimize Real-World Repositories on Real Workloads?: SWE-fficiency Overview

 \textbf{Stage I: Repo selection and instance scraping.} We target GitHub pull requests (PRs) from popular data science, machine learning, and high-performance computing repositories---these domains are performance-sensitive and contain PRs where authors explicitly optimize runtime.
 Widely-used libraries surface optimizations that are actually useful in real-world software.

 \textbf{Stage II: Performance regression attribute filtering.} We prune away PRs that clearly are not performance-related or that introduce new behavior: in contrast, issue-resolution benchmarks like SWE-bench filter for the opposite by choosing tasks that add new tests.
 We select PRs only when (i) metadata includes performance keywords (i.e. {\tt perf}, {\tt speedup}, {\tt benchmark}); (ii) PRs do not modify tests, to avoid behavior-changing edits misrepresenting as optimizations; and (iii) edits meaningfully modify the file's abstract syntax tree (AST), excluding no-op or docs-only diffs.
+This yields a distribution of code optimization tasks 100\% disjoint from SWE-bench (see Appendix~\ref{appendix:performance_regression_attribute_filtering}).

 \textbf{Stage III: Identifying covering correctness tests.} To enforce our benchmark's invariant specification (i.e. all relevant tests must continue to pass after an edit), we require that at least one existing unit test exercises the modified code.
-Per instance, we build a Docker image with pinned dependencies, run the repository’s test suite, and use line coverage to confirm the edit is exercised.
+We call these \emph{covering} (or \emph{intersecting}) tests: unit tests whose executed lines, or whose transitively-referenced symbols, intersect the lines, functions, classes, or modules modified by the expert patch.
+Note that this is a per-PR count, not the total size of the host repository's test suite.
+Per instance, we build a Docker image with pinned dependencies, run the repository's test suite under \texttt{coverage.py}, and combine the resulting dynamic line coverage with static \texttt{jedi}-based symbol resolution (using \texttt{ast}/\texttt{asttokens} to strip import- and definition-time coverage artifacts) to identify these covering tests.
+See Appendix~\ref{appendix:identifying_covering_correctness_tests} for the full tool list and end-to-end pipeline.

 \textbf{Stage IV: Annotating performance workloads.} Unit tests often do not capture runtime behavior, and software generally separates correctness from performance tests \citep{isostandard2019}.
 Using PR descriptions and discussion as context, we manually annotate each task---writing a workload script that, when run before and after the PR's edit, shows a measurable performance improvement.
-Although PR info often includes ad-hoc demo scripts, these are not reliably auto-extractable; likewise, LM-based workload generation from patches fails to consistently elicit claimed gains (see Sec. \ref{subsection:synthetic_workload_generation}).
+Although PR info often includes ad-hoc demo scripts, these are not reliably auto-extractable; likewise, LM-based workload generation from patches, under the settings tested here, fails to consistently elicit claimed gains (see Sec. \ref{subsection:synthetic_workload_generation}).